Penfield Reef Light: Haunting

 On December 22, 1916.
 Lighthouse Keeper Frederick A. Jordan (sometimes spelled Jordon) rowed a dory for the mainland, to join his family for Christmas.
 The sea was rough, and about 150 yd northwest of the lighthouse, the boat capsized.
 Assistant Keeper Rudolph Iten said he was unable to launch a boat against a strong wind and an outgoing tide, and so he could only witness Jordan's disappearance into the water.
 Jordan's body was soon recovered, and Iten was absolved of blame for the death and became the next keeper.

 Environmental psychologists theorize that older, secluded buildings like the Penfield Reef Lighthouse are more likely to be perceived to be haunted.
 Nevertheless, according to a local legend, Jordan has haunted the place ever since.
 Iten wrote in the keeper's log that Jordan's ghost appeared two weeks later.
 Iten wrote that the ghost floated down the tower's stairs before dissolving into the darkness, and Iten said he found the log opened to the page that recorded the man's death.
 Iten also said the Penfield light began "behaving strangely" when the ghost appeared.

 Jeremy D'Entremont, author of The Lighthouses of Connecticut, said that since Iten had tried to save the man, the new keeper would be unlikely to make light of Jordan's death by fabricating a ghost tale.
 Other lighthouse keepers later said Jordan's ghost appeared to them, and Iten even got them to sign affidavits describing the apparitions.

 In one tale, Jordan was said to have pulled two boys from the water in 1942 after their boat capsized near Penfield Light.
 The boys said a man rescued them, but they couldn't find him when they went to the lighthouse to thank him.
 The boys identified Jordan as their rescuer after seeing his picture, the story goes.

 Late twentieth century to present

 In 1969, the Coast Guard announced it would replace the lighthouse with a steel tower, but a public outcry led by then U.S. Reps.
 Lowell Weicker and Stewart B. McKinney persuaded the agency to back off.
 By 1971, the light was automated and, after 97 years, no longer needed a keeper.

 The U.S. General Services Administration announced in 2007 that it was looking for someone to buy the lighthouse, and it would only charge a dollar for it.
 In January 2008 the town of Fairfield submitted a formal proposal to buy and maintain the lighthouse.
-The proposal includes restoration and repairs which would cost a total of $352,000 over 16 months.
+The proposal included restoration and repairs which were estimated at $352,000 over 16 months.